 Helping cement BMW’s claim that it built the ‘ulitmate driving machine’ the BMW 2002 has become a legend, and this 2002Tii is one of the best we’ve seen.

-Back in 1971, Wheels Magazine said if you reckoned you’d driven the world’s top 10 cars but that your list didn’t include the 2002, then that list would be incomplete.
+Proudly brought to you by Oricom: Back in 1971, Wheels Magazine said if you reckoned you’d driven the world’s top 10 cars but that your list didn’t include the 2002, then that list would be incomplete.

 The BMW 2002 lobbed onto the market in 1968 and while that one wasn’t too much chop, BMW had hit onto something.
 It was quickly updated with the 2002Ti boasting twin Solex 40 carburettors and a higher compression motor which not only gave it more power but also a higher top speed.

 The 2002 was now on an even keel with some of the sharper vehicles of the age, only it offered four seats and a reasonable boot whereas the others were mostly two seaters.
 BMW fiddled around with lower powered engines again and a drop top version in 1971.

 But it was the other 2002 that arrived in 1971 that had performance fans enthused, the 2002Tii with its beefier engine with Kugelfischer fuel injection upped grunt to 130hp.
 This model replaced the earlier 2002Ti.
 And then in 1973, BMW pushed the boat right out with the 2002 Turbo which made 170hp and propelled the thing to 100km/hin 7.0 seconds compared with the 2002Tii that took 9.3 seconds.